At the end of the 18th century, artists began to reject the ideas of the Enlightenment which prioritized reason above all. They wanted to consider...

 Ivan Aivazovsky returned to Russia in triumph.
 He became an academic and was assigned to the General Navy Staff as an artist.

-In 1843, Ivan Aivazovsky also became the first Russian painter whose works were exhibited in the Louvre: Sea shore.
+In 1843, Ivan Aivazovsky also became the first Russian painter whose works were exhibited in the Louvre: Sea hore.
 Calm, Night on the shores of Naples, and Storm near the coast of Abkhazia.

-To be fair, Aivazovsky painted not only deep waters but also life scenes, mountains, and biblical scenes… But it is his marine-loving soul that made the artist famous.
+To be fair, Aivazovsky painted not only deep waters but also genre scenes, mountains, and biblical scenes… But it is his marine-loving soul that made the artist famous.